 Cloud Atlas has won awards, including the British Book and the Nebula.
 Cloud Atlas is a collection of six related stories, described as a puzzle or a set of Russian nesting dolls.
 I think paper dolls would be closer.

 Mitchell writes all but one in first person and that is where the similarity ends.
 Each story is written in a different style.
-Mitchell’s command of the narrative style of the 19th century, his inventiveness in terms of language, and detailed settings of the future worlds in stories five and six are impressive.
+Mitchell’s command of the narrative style of the 19th century and his inventiveness in terms of language are exceptional.
+The detailed settings of the future worlds in stories five and six are impressive.

 Frightened, he scrambles to safety and encounters a beating heart hanging from a tree.
 He speculates on what kind (hog, human?) but never solves the mystery.
 As his sea voyage continues via a Dutch ship, Ewing rescues a stowaway, Autua–the Moriori he saw being beaten.
 The mid sentence ending thing was annoying.

 Story two, “Letters From Zedelghem” takes place in 1931 Europe, beginning in England then moving to Belgium.

 A young English musician/composer, Robert Frobisher, writes his best friend and lover, Sixsmith, telling him of his plans to travel to Belgium and exploit Ayrs, a famous composer who hasn’t written anything since contracting syphilis.
 Frobisher is something of a snot and the black sheep of his family.
 Leaving a trail of bad debts, he asks Sixsmith to send him money.
 Frobisher means to convince Ayrs that he, Robert, will help him to continue his work.

-Story three, “Half-Lives: The First Luisa Rey Mystery,” has two ties to story two (“Letters …”) and one to story one.
+Cloud Atlas story three, “Half-Lives: The First Luisa Rey Mystery,” has two ties to story two (“Letters …”) and one to story one.

 Three is the only one of the six written in third person.
-It’s the 1970″s and we know this because Disco music plays.
-Luisa Rey, a journalist in her 30’s gets stuck in an elevator with Sixsmith, a sixty-something scientist and Frobisher’s friend from story two.
-Although they are strangers, Luisa and Sixsmith spend over an hour together feeling very comfortable talking.
+We know this story takes place in the 1970’s because Disco music plays.
+Stuck in an elevator Luisa Rey, a journalist in her 30’s, meets Sixsmith, a sixty-something scientist and Frobisher’s friend from story two.
+Although they are strangers, Luisa and Sixsmith spend over an hour together feeling very comfortable.
 Luisa has a birthmark on her shoulder, just like Frobisher’s.
-Sixsmith has written a report, blowing the whistle on plans for a dangerous new energy plant–an atomic energy plant like Three Mile Island.
+Sixsmith has written a report, blowing the whistle on plans for a dangerous new energy plant, an atomic energy plant like Three Mile Island.

-This story was marginally more interesting because of Cavendish’s chaotic nightmarish journey, randy reminisces of past romances and Mitchell’s use of a florid narrative style.
+This story was marginally more interesting because of Cavendish’s chaotic nightmarish journey.
+His randy reminisces of past romances makes use of Mitchell’s florid narrative style.
 Mitchell showcases literary flourishes while the character declares: “I disapprove of flashbacks, foreshadowings, and tricksy devices; they belong in the 1980’s with M.A.s in post-modernism and chaos theory.”
 Style-wise, the story goes from being The Lavender Hill Mob to One Flew Over the Cuckoo’s Nest with Alec Guinness as McMurphy.

 Story five, “An Orison of Somni-451” is a dystopic science fiction piece set in Korea.
 Corporations run what’s left of a polluted world.

 The narrative is a dialogue between Somni-451, a rebel “fabricant” and the “Archivist.”
 Somni began her life as a customized clone, working for “Papa Song” a fast food franchise where fabricants serve twelve years, and then are rewarded with a glorious retirement in “Hawaii.”
 Tinkering with her programming results in a wiser, more informed Somni, who becomes a pawn of the “Union,” the rebel entity trying to upend the Establishment.
-Most of the story involves her on the run to rebel headquarters, where she will become a figurehead and mentor to facilitate a fabricant uprising.
-Along the way, Somni encounters a statue of Buddha and we encounter the first “author’s message,” when a nun explains the meaning of the symbol, we encounter the “author’s message,”
+Most of the story involves Somni on the run to rebel headquarters, where she will become a figurehead and mentor to facilitate a fabricant uprising.
+Along the way, Somni encounters a statue of Buddha.
+When a nun explains the meaning of the symbol, we encounter the “author’s message,”

 After story six, Mitchell completes the rest of the stories, starting with five.

-As I said, I did enjoy Somni’s story and I got a kick out of the wild prison break in the Cavendish story.
-The only intriguing part of Luisa Rey was her recognition of Frobisher’s music, a device I believe could have been used in the other stories effectively and also, Luisa’s hesitating when she passes The Prophetess, the ship in “The Pacific Journal of Adam Ewing.”
-Frobisher’s suicide in story two made me shrug.
+As I said, I did enjoy Somni’s story.
+In the second part of Story Four, I got a kick out of the wild prison break in the Cavendish tale.
+However, the only intriguing part of Luisa Rey was her recognition of Frobisher’s music.
+The music could have been used to connect all of the stories.
+And there’s Luisa’s hesitating when she passes The Prophetess, the ship in “The Pacific Journal of Adam Ewing.”
+The Prophetess should have appeared in all of the stories.
+But it doesn’t and Frobisher’s suicide at the end of Story Two made me shrug.
 Unfortunately he was too unlikeable.

-The last two pages were pure “author’s message” and I was reminded of another movie, A Christmas Story.
+As I finished Cloud Atlas, I was reminded of another movie, A Christmas Story.

-It’s 1939’s Middle-America and Christmas time.
-Ralphie, a nine-year old boy, schemes for a b-bee-gun to be under the tree.
-Ralphie is also a fan of Little Orphan Annie, and he has sent in all the boxtops to get a decoder ring.
-When it finally arrives in the mail, he eagerly listens to the radio show for Annie’s secret message, only accessible to those in the inner circle of decoder ring-bearers.
-Then, he locks himself in the bathroom, ignoring the wails of his younger brother who has “to go.”
-As he huddles in the bathroom, defiant and decoding, the secret message Ralphie discovers is “Be sure to drink your Ovaltine.”
-Disgusted, Ralphie feels Little Orphan Annie has played him.
-When I read the rest of “The Pacific Journal of Adam Ewing,”I knew just how Ralphie felt.
+Like the nun’s speech and Buddha’s statue, Mitchell wants to make sure we understand.
+So the last two pages are pure “author’s message.”
+It’s 1939’s middle-America and Christmas time.
+Ralphie, a nine-year old boy, schemes for a bee-bee-gun to be under the tree.
+A fan of Little Orphan Annie, Ralphie has sent in all the boxtops to get Annie’s secret decoder ring.
+When the ring finally arrives in the mail, he eagerly listens to the radio show for Annie’s secret message.
+This message is accessible only to those in the inner circle of decoder ring-bearers.
+Ignoring the protests of his younger brother who has “to go,” Ralphie locks himself in the bathroom.
+Outside, little brother Randy wails and pounds the door.